Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Elegant window treatments are well-suited for traditional spaces.
 Anything too frilly will take away the beauty of its architecture and furnishings.
-Full-length curtains done in a lovely chinoiserie, solid or floral add a splash of texture, color and dimension to any room.
+Full-length curtains are done in lovely chinoiserie, solid or floral, add a splash of texture, color, and dimension to any room.
 Hang them as close to the ceiling as possible to draw the eye up.
-Layering natural woven shades or gossamer sheers under simple panels of linen, silk or velvet create classic perfection.
-Shutters are also a traditional option for a library, dining or sitting room.
+Layering natural woven shades or gossamer sheers under simple panels of linen, silk, or velvet create classic perfection.
+Shutters are also a traditional option for a library, dining, or sitting room.

 Have Fun with Mixing Traditional and Modern Decor